Connect with others who understand.

 Sudden vs. Gradual Onset

 A noticeable difference between MS flares and a stroke is the sudden onset of stroke symptoms.
 While symptoms of an MS relapse can sometimes come on suddenly, they usually emerge over a couple of days.
-It could be one symptom or several symptoms, ranging from mild to severe.
+It could be one or several symptoms, ranging from mild to severe.
 A relapse could also be the worsening of an MS symptom you already live with.

-One member of MyMSTeam described repeated evaluations for stroke: “Over the years I had headaches, numbness, tingling, fatigue, foot drop.
+One member of MyMSTeam described repeated evaluations for stroke: “Over the years, I had headaches, numbness, tingling, fatigue, foot drop.
 I fell and broke my kneecap.
 Each time, the local doc said, ‘No stroke.
 Good news.’”
+Another member mentioned, “I have MS and have had a right side stroke, but my problems resolved quickly!”

 Regardless of your risk factors, never delay seeking immediate care if you suspect a stroke.

-There is currently no evidence to suggest that having a stroke increases your risk of ultimately having MS. Nevertheless, certain risk factors for MS and stroke overlap.
+There’s currently no evidence to suggest that having a stroke increases your risk of ultimately having MS. Nevertheless, certain risk factors for MS and stroke overlap.

 Shared Risk Factors for MS and Stroke